-Casey A. Edsall ’16, ’18 graduated from Shenandoah University in 2016 with a Bachelor’s degree in business administration.
-Immediately after completing his undergraduate degree, Edsall enrolled in the Master of Business Administration (MBA) program at the Harry F. Byrd, Jr. School of Business.
+Casey A. Edsall ’16, ’18 graduated from Shenandoah University in 2016 with a Bachelor of Business Administration.
+Immediately after completing his undergraduate degree, Edsall enrolled in the Master of Business Administration program at the School of Business.

 During his time at Shenandoah, Edsall enjoyed being a member of the lacrosse team and bonding with his fellow students and professors, while at the same time solidifying what he wanted his future to look like.
 “My education at Shenandoah has helped me identify which career path I wanted to pursue, as well as equip me with the knowledge and tools I needed to excel,” said Edsall.

 Upon arriving, attending and graduating from Shenandoah in his undergraduate years, Edsall began to better understand what allows Shenandoah to thrive and be an effective educational institution.
 “Shenandoah provides a great education in the classroom,” Edsall said.
 “But the opportunities they provide to take theory to practice and apply those concepts in the real world are beyond comparable to other small schools and even some larger universities.”

 Edsall had the opportunity to go to the College Football Playoff National Championship game twice and went with a group of Shenandoah students and faculty to the PyeongChang 2018 Olympic Winter Games in North Korea.